MeisterTi/crew-and-chaos/Contributing.md

 1. **Fork the repository** and clone it to your machine.
 2. **Read the Game Design Document** in the [`/docs`](./docs) folder.
-3. Check out the [open issues](https://github.com/YOUR_REPO_LINK/issues)  pick one or suggest your own.
+3. Check out the [open issues](https://github.com/MeisterTi/crew-and-chaos/issues) pick one or suggest your own.
-4. Create a branch from `main` for your changes:
+4. Create a branch from `master` for your changes:
    ```bash
    git checkout -b feature/your-feature-name
    ```